kevinjin77/TheWarriorScheduler/README.md

 # TheWarriorScheduler
 An application to find the best possible schedules for Waterloo students.
+(WIP)